floorplan/floorplan-react/README.md

 After you add your new component you are read to start developing.

 #### Making Your Component
-To start run `yarn start` this will start storybook at `localhost:6006`.
+To start run `yarn start` this will start docz at `localhost:3000`.
 Open up `src/atoms/Buttons/Button.jsx` and start makeing changes to you component.
 When you save the dev environenment will refresh and you will be ready see you changes.

 > We haver pruposely add "annoying" styles to the new component so you can see it and start changing it right away.